rizinorg/rizin-testbins/elf/ppc/README.md

 ### Writing tests

 The tests never use the stack to backup the LR and stack or base pointers.
 The GPRs are backed up in `run_all_tests` and restored on exit.
-If your test instructions manipulate the LR register it should be backed up into `r30` and restored when the test code returns.
+If your test instructions which manipulate the LR register it should be backed up into `r30` and restored when the test code returns.